 - Transcription log sheet samples and footage transcription tutorial

-- BONUS: A special discount code for nearly 50% OFF the Final Draft Scriptwriting Software (you don't need Final Draft for this course, so this is an extra bonus item for those who choose it)
+- BONUS: A special discount code for nearly fifty-percent off the Final Draft Scriptwriting Software (Final Draft is not required for this course, so this is an extra bonus item for those who choose it)

 What Students Are Saying:

 Q. Does the course start or end on certain dates?

 When signing up for the course, you will have LIFETIME ACCESS and you are free to take the course at your own pace.
 There are no beginning or ending dates.